Women in classical music: 21st century

 The ratio of women to men players in U.S. orchestras is roughly equal, but the ratio in European orchestras is still low.
-There are relatively few women conductors, but numbers are increasing, as figures like Marin Alsop, Barbara Hannigan, Susanna Mälkki and Mirga Gražinytė-Tyla gain public attention and popularity.
+Across the world, there are relatively few women conductors, but numbers are increasing, as figures like Marin Alsop, Barbara Hannigan, Susanna Mälkki and Mirga Gražinytė-Tyla gain public attention and popularity.

 Women in orchestras

-The first orchestra in the world to ever hire women musicians was the Queen's Hall Orchestra in London in 1913, led by Sir Henry Wood.
-Before 1913, women played in women-only orchestras, the first of which was founded by Mary Wurm in 1898 in Berlin.
+The first orchestra in the world to ever hire women musicians was the Queen's Hall Orchestra in London in 1913, conducted by Sir Henry Wood.

+Before 1913, women played in women-only orchestras, the first of which may have been the Vienna Damen Orchester (which grew from an ensemble started in 1868) and Das Erste Europäische Damenorchester (The First European Ladies' Orchestra), founded in 1873, both conducted by Josephine Amann-Weinlich.

+Other such groups included Marie Roller's "Damen Elite Kapelle" ('Ladies' Elite'), the Ladies' Philharmony which had a female core of 11 women musicians, and The Women’s String Orchestra of New York, 1896-1906, and from 1888 to c.
+1920, the Fadettes of Boston.
+Another women's orchestra was founded by Mary Wurm in 1898 in Berlin.

 The first known women to join an American orchestra were Djina Ostrowska, first harpist, Helen Burr-Brand, second harpist, and Ida Divinoff, first violinist, who were accepted into the Detroit Symphony Orchestra by December 1918.
+Another woman early to join an American orchestra was harpist Edna Phillips, who was accepted into the Philadelphia Orchestra in 1930.
+The first woman principal player in a major symphony orchestra in the United States on any instrument was horn player Helen Kotas, who served as principal horn from 1941-1947.

 Women were nonexistent in most major music symphony orchestras up until the 1960s.
-This imbalance has been particularly notable in music directorships of symphony orchestras, with 4.1% of major orchestras in the United States led by a woman, as of November 2016, and out of the 150 recognized top conductors in the world, only 3.3% were women.
-The gap also extends to member positions in symphony orchestras.
 In 1982, the Berlin Philharmonic hired its first woman, Madeleine Carruzzo.
 In 2003, the Vienna Philharmonic appointed its first woman musician after 161 years of operating without women.
 In fact, there had been an explicit ban on women musicians in the Vienna Philharmonic until 1996, when the Philharmonic was threatened with budget cuts by the Austrian government.